KUBDatalab/SQL/_episodes/01-introduction.md

 table.
 SQL *queries* are the commands that let you look up data in a database or make calculations based on columns.

+Data types help
+quality control of entries - you will receive an error if you try to enter a word into a field that should contain a number.
+Understanding the nature of relational databases, and using SQL, will help you in using databases in programming languages such as R or Python.

 ## Why use SQL?

 SQL is well established and has been around since the 1970s.
 It is still widely used